Research to Prevent and Treat Disease | PCOM South Georgia

 Goals

-• Establish research collaborations with faculty and students at undergraduate institutions in south Georgia.
+• Establish research collaborations with faculty and students at regional undergraduate colleges and universities.

-• Increase enrollment of students to PCOM's DO program.
+• Increase enrollment of students from southern Georgia to PCOM's DO program.

 • Retain PCOM graduates within the community.